 A Chronolog™ Whole Blood Lumi-Aggregometer will be used to monitor the inhibition of platelet aggregation by measuring impedance.
 Four hundred and fifty microliters of 10% citrated human blood will be incubated at 37˚C at least 5 min prior to use with equal amounts of 0.15 M saline solution.
 Ten microliters of the venom fraction will be incubated with the blood sample for 2 min at 37ºC.
 Platelet aggregation will be initiated by 10 µL of ADP (10 µM final concentration), and percentage of impedance reflecting percentage of aggregation will be measured.
 The percent inhibition of platelet aggregation will be calculated by the following equation: [(C-E/C] x100, where C is the units of platelet aggregation (ohms) for the control, and E is the unit of platelet aggregation (ohms) for the experimental fraction.
 The negative control will consist of whole blood incubated with 10 µL of 0.15 M saline solution.
 The recombinant disisntegrin (r-mojastin 1) will be used as a positive control (Sánchez et al. 2010).
 The extent of the inhibition of platelet aggregation will be assessed by comparison with the maximal aggregation induced by the control dose of agonist (10 µM ADP) and expressed as 50% inhibition concentration (IC50) as determined from a dose-response curve generated from the various antagonist concentrations.

-Rationale for Factor X Activator Assay
+Factor X Activator Assay

 This is a simple test routinely used to measure Factor X activator activity.